Lornah Kiplagat

 Lornah Kiplagat (born 1 May 1974) is a Dutch professional long-distance runner.
-She was born in Kabiemit, Rift Valley Province, Kenya and came to the Netherlands in 1999.
-She gained Dutch citizenship in 2003 and has competed for the Netherlands since.
+She was born in Kabiemit, Rift Valley Province, Kenya and moved to the Netherlands in 1999.
+She gained Dutch citizenship in 2003 and has competed for the Netherlands ever since.
 She used to run not only road events but also in cross country and track and field.

 She ran at the 2004, 2008 and 2012 Summer Olympics, was the 2007 gold medallist at the IAAF World Cross Country Championships, and took three straight World Road Running Championship titles from 2006 to 2008.
 In the marathon, she holds a best time of 2:22:22 hours and has won major races in Rotterdam, Amsterdam and Osaka.
 She currently holds the world road record over 5 kilometres and 10 miles.
 Her best times over 20 km and the half marathon distance were world records from 2007 to 2011 and remain the second fastest times ever.

 Part of a highly successful family of runners, her relatives include Sylvia Kibet, Hilda Kibet and Susan Sirma.

-She is the founder of the famous high altitude training centre in Iten Kenya.
+She is the founder of the famous high altitude training centre in Iten, Kenya.

 The centre is at 2400 metres high above sea level.

 Elite athletes and recreational runners from all over the world visit HATC every year for training.

 She is also the founder of her own African inspired sports brand called Lornah.